How to Choose a Ski Helmet: Steps, Specifications, Suggestions

 All professional sportsmen and gear manufacturers say that if you don’t wear protection you should better not ski or snowboard at all.
 If you are going to participate in winter sports you should, you must and you are even obliged to wear protection.
 All riders sooner or later come to this conclusion.
 All drivers, who have got into a car accident, wear seat belts, all riders, who suffer an injury, always start wearing protection.
 So why would you take a risk and wait for a casualty?

 No one argues that winter extreme sports are dangerous.
 Hurting a limb is dangerous for your health but damaging your head is dangerous for your life.
 That is why you should start your protection with a head!
 No one doubts that there are many reasons to wear a ski helmet.
+So how to choose a ski helmet?

 A short list of helmet specifications you should know about: